manasmayank07/portfolio-website/README.md

-# portfolio-website
+# Portfolio Website

-Personal portfolio website using HTML, CSS, and JavaScript.
+A simple static website for showcasing projects and skills.

+## How to Use
+Open `index.html` in your browser.